Mook-as/stackato-doc/user/deploy/languages/java.rst

 the 'credentials' section of the output to configure your local debugging client.

+The :ref:`STACKATO_DEBUG_COMMAND <app-debug-stackato-debug-command>`
+environment variable can be used to automatically start a debugger or IDE instance with the appropriate host and port values.

 .. note::
   Though the ``stackato -d`` option is similar to ``vmc -d``, the internal implementation is different. ``vmc -d`` cannot be used to